wangfowen/owenwangdotcom/_posts/2013-11-17-are-you-my-motherland-3.md

 awesome because of how fast wifi is practically everywhere.

 And don't even get me started about the night life.
 Plenty of bars and clubs in the city and they're all open til very late.
-Food is open too so if you crave some food after some hard raging, not a problem.
+Food is open too so if you need some munchies after raging hard, not a problem.

-{% image /images/cph_hours.jpg "??-o'clock is my favorite time of day" %}
+{% image /images/cph_hours.jpg "??-o'clock is my favorite time of the day" %}

 ## People ##